antoniofull/antoniofullone.com/_posts/2014-10-30-feeling-down.md

 ---
 layout: post
-title:  "Look around. #geekmentalhelp"
+title:  “Don’t let yourself go. #geekmentalhelp"
 date:   2014-10-30 22:30:02
 categories: life
 ---

 As expat, I am exposed to the risk of **depression** more than other people.
-The rate of depression among expat is [50% more than the general population](http://www.utesexpatlounge.com/infographic-about-expat-life/).
+The rate of depression among expat is [50% more](http://www.thelocal.es/20130320/expat-mental-health) than the general population.
 That’s a lot, but predictable.
 There are many extra factors for us that can increase the risk of being depressed:
-Missing the **family**, friends, adapt to a different culture, culture shock, learn new language, deal with bureaucracy, deal with racism, social life, weather and many many others.
+Missing the *family*, *friends*, adapt to a different culture, *culture shock*, learn new *language*, deal with bureaucracy, deal with *racism*, *social life*, weather and many many others.

 I am not depressed.
 I am a solar and friendly person, I smile, have fun, at work and with my friends, with my family.
 I even manage a community on [meetup](http://www.meetup.com/designers-developers/).